-- 1. Install a test gauge of at least 2.000 kPa (300 PSI) to the clutch pressure check port on the T connector on top of the transmission. - 2.
+- 1. Connect a 2.000 kPa (300 PSI) pressure test gauge to the clutch pressure port on the top of the transmission. - 2.
 With the engine operating at low idle RPM but the machine otherwise in the Service Position (See Sec.
 2), record the readings on the gauge in ALL speed ranges, both forward and reverse, and all winch operations.
 The pressure readings should be 1.655 to 1.930 kPa (240 to 280 PSI) with no more than 35 kPa (5 PSI) difference between the readings.

-If any of the transmission/converter pressure readings are not within the acceptable limits, contact your Ranger distributor for further troubleshooting.
+If any of the above transmission/converter pressure readings are not within the acceptable limits, contact your CIARK distributor for further troubleshooting.